The primary objective of the project is to procure application solutions to:

 The Pre-Commercial Procurement process consists of three clearly defined phases: Phase 1: Solution Design, Phase 2: Prototype Development and Phase 3: Pilot (see graphic below).
 In each of these phases, there is significant budget available for suppliers to support their work.
 The total procurement budget for BroadGNSS is approximately €2,5 Millions from the European GNSS Agency under Horizon 2020 (Grant No. 101004213).

-Suppliers will be given approximately 11 months to develop their prototypes and testing evaluation capabilities.
-High levels of technology readiness will be expected, with the aim to achieve TRL8 during the Pilot Phase.
+- Supply teams will be given approximately 11 months to develop their prototypes and testing evaluation capabilities.
+High levels of technology readiness will be expected.

-The BroadGNSS team will evaluate the tested prototype and award a minimum pf 2 supply teams Specific Contracts to further develop their prototypes for the final assessment of TRL8 pilot solutions.
+- Using the same selection process in phase 1, the buyer’s team will evaluate the tested prototypes and award a minimum of 2 suppliers specific contracts for phase 3 to further develop their prototypes for the final assessment of TRL8 pilot solutions.

 Full procurement of a solution to the BroadGNSS challenge is expected to be made.

-During the BroadGNSS PCP, our procurement team will seek to join the BroadWay PCP team for the formation of a European Grouping of Territorial Cooperation (EGTC).
-This organisation will become the single authority for procurement and conformance of final live pan-European mobile broadband for Public Safety, to which the BroadGNSS solutions will be added.
+During the PCP, the BroadGNSS consortium will seek to join the BroadWay PCP team for the formation of a European Grouping of Territorial Cooperation (EGTC).
+This organisation will become the single authority for procurement and conformance of final live pan-European mobile broadband for Public Safety, to which the BroadGNSS solutions will hopefully contribute.

 NOTE: Phase 4 is not within the scope of BroadGNSS and is subject to the availability of further funding.